How to Make Everyday Activities Educational

 Home Chores

 You can even find educational value in the daily grind of chores.
 Remember home economics?
 Though now defunct in many public schools, home economics used to be a course that taught kids the practical details of managing a household: cooking, sewing, ironing, and all manner of domestic skills.
-Doing chores is just part of keeping a house functional, but they can be done with intentionality so as to become a true lesson in home economy.
-It also develops manual skills, time management, and is a form of values education as it inculcates the importance of discipline.
+Doing chores is just part of keeping a house functional, but they can be done with intentionality to become a true lesson in home economy.
+It also develops manual skills and time management and is a form of values education as it inculcates the importance of discipline.

 Gardening

-As mentioned above, working the family garden can be a lesson in botanical science.
-Have your children choose what to plant, research based on climate, soil, and sunlight what will grow best.
-Another idea is to take a nature walk where kids collect things along the way which they are responsible for identifying from a book.
-Instant earth science lesson.
+As mentioned above, working in the family garden can be a lesson in botanical science.
+Have your children choose what to plant and research what will grow best based on climate, soil, and sunlight.
+Another idea is to take a nature walk where kids collect things along the way that they then identify in a field guide.
+Instant earth science lesson!

 What about math?
 Can that be worked into daily life?
 Absolutely!
-Games like soccer and pool can become tutorials in geometry; a session of Monopoly is an arithmetic lesson.
-If you’ve ever had to lay flooring, or paint a wall, or pour gravel in a garden bed, you are working with calculating area.
+Games like soccer and pool can become geometry tutorials.
+A Monopoly session is an arithmetic lesson.
+If you’ve ever had to lay flooring, paint a wall, or pour gravel in a garden bed, you are working with calculating area.
 There are tons of opportunities for math skills all around us.

 Documentaries

 We are surrounded by social studies and history lessons as well.
 Reading the news is a form of social studies, using current events as the focal point of inquiry.
-Watching TV documentaries and movies are also a fantastic source of social studies information.
-TLC, History Channel, National Geographic, Animal Planet, PBS, Health Channel, etc. all have a lot of great resources.
+Watching TV documentaries and movies is also a fantastic source of information on social studies.
+TLC, History Channel, National Geographic, Animal Planet, PBS, Health Channel, etc., all have a lot of great resources.
 Since we are dealing with corporate media, you obviously need to be vigilant in what content you consume, but there is some good stuff out there for those willing to sort the good from the bad.
-But if you don’t like media, even just a conversation with grandma about her life experiences constitutes a history lesson.
+But if you don’t like media, even just a conversation with Grandma about her life experiences constitutes a history lesson.

 Doctor Visits